mauricemat/UX-UI-Design-Module/planning/home-page-design.md

 <!-- What exactly does your partner need from their home page?
 Are they looking for collaborators?
 A job?Learning opportunities?
 Or something you never expected? -->

-A personal portfolio website to show his achievements and coding skills.
-A way to keep contact with employers, clients and programers if they want to ask him questions or try to find a collaborator.
-This will help him to improve his coding skills and find a job or start his own company later.
+- A personal portfolio website to show his achievements and coding skills.
+- A way to keep contact with employers, clients and programers if they want to ask him questions or try to find a collaborator.
+- A way to improve his coding skills and find a job or start his own company later.

 ### Insights